 Our integrated style brings learning alive!
 We follow the Phono-Graphix Phonics and Reading Programme and the Number Sense Mathematics Programme.
 These programmes complement our Constructivist Education philosophy and develop strong foundations in Literacy and Mathematics.
 These two crucial learning areas are woven into other learning areas, so that children can apply their understanding of Literacy and Mathematics in real life situations.

-Our Junior Preparatory offers mainstream children smaller classes, with a maximum of 22 per class, and four classes per grade.
+Our Junior Preparatory offers mainstream children smaller classes, on average there are 22 pupils per class, and four classes per grade.
 With personalised attention, each child feels that they belong in our welcoming and warm classes.

 From 2022, we will offer a specialised bridging class in Grade 1, 2 and 3 for children who require assisted learning, with the view of being able to integrate into mainstream schooling from Grade 4.
 These classes will be small, with a maximum of 12 children per class who will be guided and taught by teachers who are trained to teach children in an assisted learning environment in a more specialised way.
 Having these bridging classes on campus allows children to remain part of our mainstream environment and all that it offers, whilst receiving the necessary support they require in the classroom to thrive.

 We teach children in the way that they naturally learn and provide learning support where required.